lordshiku/FRCpredictions/README.md

 blue alliance’s average value - red alliance’s average value

-3. Calculation Breakdown: scorediff
+**3. Calculation Breakdown Example: scorediff**
 For match n, scorediff is calculated by:

 Finding each individual team’s average past match score (before match n).
 Summing these averages for the three blue alliance teams.
 Summing these averages for the three red alliance teams.
-Taking the difference:
+Taking the difference: scorediff
-scorediff

 =
 (
 ∑